zhenchengfang/metaProbiotics/README.md

 Any question, please do not hesitate to contact me: fangzc@smu.edu.cn

 ## Change logs
-2024.04.15 The manual was updated with a few modification
+2024.07.19 The README.md was updated with a few modification 2024.04.15 The manual was updated with a few modification

 ## Introduction